AusDavo/CertainKey-Templates/certainkey_report_populated_draft.md

 Horizon Super Fund held 5.2371 BTC as at 30/06/2024, 23:59 AEST, with full control verified by all three key holders.
 Final assessment: **Pass (A+)**.

-\tableofcontents
 \newpage

 ## Purpose and Scope

+### Purpose

-- **Purpose:** To provide independent verification that Horizon Super Fund owns and controls its Bitcoin holdings, and to confirm the balance as at 30/06/2024 for End of Financial Year (EOFY) reporting, ensuring compliance with ATO and ASIC requirements.
+To provide independent verification that Horizon Super Fund owns and controls its Bitcoin holdings, and to confirm the balance as at 30/06/2024 for End of Financial Year (EOFY) reporting, ensuring compliance with ATO and ASIC requirements.

+### Scope

-- **Scope:** This engagement encompassed a balance confirmation, multi-signature key verification, and quorum assessment to establish ownership and control.
+This engagement encompassed a balance confirmation, multi-signature key verification, and quorum assessment to establish ownership and control.

+### Use

-- **Use:** Meets ATO and ASIC requirements for SMSF tax and audit compliance.
+Meets ATO and ASIC requirements for SMSF tax and audit compliance.

+\newpage

 ## How We Did It

-- **Information Provided**
+### Information Provided

 - Horizon Super Fund supplied their wallet descriptor and a signed ownership declaration.
 - Date/time set: 30/06/2024, 23:59 AEST.

-- **Balance Check**
+### Balance Check

 - Used Sparrow Wallet, a trusted open-source tool, to load the provided keys and confirm the balance of 5.2371 BTC.
 This was cross-verified using a local Bitcoin Node, Bitaroo Electrum Server, and Blockstream Electrum Server, ensuring accuracy as at 30/06/2024, 23:59 AEST.
 - Fiat value calculated at AUD 81,750 per BTC (Bitaroo’s closing price), totaling AUD 428,150.

-- **Key Verification**
+### Key Verification

 - Issued unique cryptographic challenges to each key holder, requiring them to sign with their respective private keys, ensuring individual control over their portion of the multi-signature wallet.
 - Verified all 3 signatures using Gatekeeper, a secure digital signature verification system for Bitcoin, confirming control by all parties.

-- **Report Process**
+### Report Process

 - Drafted the report, reviewed it with Horizon Trustees, and finalised it on 20/08/2024.
 - Stored a PDF hash in our database for verification purposes.

-- **Data Security**
+### Data Security

 - Deleted all sensitive wallet descriptor and key data following finalisation to ensure confidentiality.
 The wallet descriptor hash, included in this report, is a one-way cryptographic output that protects privacy while allowing verification if needed.

-- **Regulatory Fit**
+### Regulatory Fit

 - Aligns with ASIC, ATO, and AASB 1056 standards for fair-value reporting of self-managed superannuation fund assets.

+\newpage

 ## Detailed Results

-\newpage

 ### Blockchain Confirmation